Skip to content

 “In-groups” versus “Out-groups”

 In emergency medicine, there is a familiar “us against the world” approach to life.
-This may help form strong in-group bonds but it does not help our relationships with the people we have to work with every day.
-If a member of your team behaves badly you tend to think they are having a bad day.
-We attribute their bad behaviour with situations beyond their control (lack of sleep, pressure from bed managers, hunger) and we attribute their good behaviour to something intrinsic and wholesome.
+This may help form strong in-group bonds, but it does not help our relationships with the people we have to work with every day.
+If a team member behaves badly, you tend to think they are having a bad day.
+We attribute their bad behaviour to situations beyond their control (lack of sleep, pressure from bed managers, hunger), and we attribute their good behaviour to something intrinsic and wholesome.
 They are just good/kind/wicked-smart/emotionally intelligent people.
-Unfortunately, there is a tendency to do the complete opposite with ‘them‘ (members of the out-group).
-And so, if a member of the in-patient neurosurgical team is rude, it is because all neurosurgeons are rude.
-Or, to given another example, if a surgeon is behaving in an allegedly arrogant fashion the tendency is to lump all surgeons together.
-Rather we should consider this trait as an aspect of one individuals personality.
-The tendency to change ones opinion depending on whether someone is us or them is called attribution bias.

 The stereotype threat